Go to page content

 The experiment concludes that those with high emotional stability report a lower rate of teeth grinding.

 However, acid reflux is often misdiagnosed as grinding since both result in enamel erosion.
-You must always consult with a specialist to help assess your specific condition.
+It’s wise to consult a specialist to help assess your specific condition.

 Those who drink and smoke have a higher chance of developing bruxism.
 However, according to the Australian Dental Association, certain drugs and medications can also trigger it.